 - Clinical experience (diagnosis and treatment of oral diseases) under the supervision of professionals.

-After graduation from dental school, the dental student becomes a general dentist with DMD degree (doctor of dental medicine) or DDS degree (doctor of dental surgery).
+After graduation from dental school, the dental student becomes a general dentist with a DMD degree (doctor of dental medicine) or a DDS degree (doctor of dental surgery).
 There is no difference between the two degrees, both DMD and DDS receive the same education and training.

 Some dentists complete two to four years of additional education and training after graduation to become a specialist and get a certification in one of the recognized dental specialties.

 - Public Health Dentists: They specialize in public health dentistry.
 The public health dentist is concerned with preventing and controlling dental diseases.
 Also, they promote dental health through organized community initiatives.

 - Oral and Maxillofacial Surgeons: They specialize in oral and maxillofacial surgery.
 The oral and maxillofacial surgeon diagnoses, prevents, and treats diseases, malformation, and deformation involving both functional and aesthetic aspects of the hard and soft tissues of the oral and maxillofacial region.
 They perform surgical procedures, such as the extraction of a tooth, the surgical removal of a wisdom tooth, and periodontal surgery.
 Also, they treat jaw fractures, tumors, cysts, cleft lip, and TMJ disorders.

 - Oral and Maxillofacial Pathologists: They specialize in oral and maxillofacial pathology.
 The oral and maxillofacial pathologist diagnoses, and manages pathological diseases in the oral and maxillofacial region.